jjfarra/PerformanceReview/README.md

 # Student Performance Review with Streamlit

 This project is a Streamlit web application for reviewing and visualizing student performance in various subjects.
 Users can upload data files for different years, select specific students, and view their performance in terms of theoretical and practical scores, lessons, workshops, and exams. \
-You can try the dashboard on [Click Here!](https://performance-review.streamlit.app/)
+You can try the dashboard on [Click Here!](https://performance-review.streamlit.app/) The Link doesn't work, problem with Streamlit and their host

 ## Getting Started